nathanreyes/v-calendar/docs-next/docs/datepicker/input-popover.md

 ## Date Input

-To allow for user date text entry, provide a custom `input` element as the default slot. `DatePicker` provides formatting, parsing and event handling out of the box via the following slot props:
+To support date text entry, provide a custom `input` element as the default slot. `DatePicker` provides formatting, parsing and event handling out of the box via the following slot props:

 - `inputValue`: The is the value you should bind to your input.
 This value will update as new dates are assigned and validated by the component.
 - `inputEvents`: These events include handlers for events that ultimately assign new dates and manage the appearance of the popover (as specified via the `popover` prop).